MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Test-Cluster.md

 all storage pools that are available for use in the cluster or that are in the cluster resource offline or failed state.
 The acceptable values for this parameter are:

-- **System.String**: A string that represents the name of the clustered storage pool or pools.
+- **System.String** type: A string that represents the name of the clustered storage pool or pools.
-- **ClusterResource**: A cluster resource object that represents a clustered storage pool.
+- **ClusterResource** object: A cluster resource object that represents a clustered storage pool.
-- **CimInstance#MSFT_StoragePool**: An object returned from **Get-StoragePool**, from the Windows PowerShell storage module.
+- **CimInstance#MSFT_StoragePool** object: An object returned from `Get-StoragePool`, from the Windows PowerShell storage module.

 ```yaml
 Type: Object[]